 Mark Wiseman is a Canadian investment manager and business executive and an industry-leading expert in alternatives and active equity investments.
-Among his advisory roles with various organizations, Mark serves as a part-time Senior Advisor to Hillhouse Capital.
+Among his advisory roles with various organizations, Mark serves as the chair of the board of directors of the Alberta Investment Management Corporation, and as a part-time Senior Advisor to Hillhouse Capital and Boston Consulting Group.

 Until the end of last year, he was a Senior Managing Director at BlackRock, Global Head of Active Equities, Chairman of its alternatives business, and Chairman of BlackRock’s Global Investment Committee.
 He also served on BlackRock’s Global Executive Committee.